 Leave the pandemic aside, transportation trade in our local market (Sri Lanka) wasn’t efficient and productive enough, but was profitable at the cost of better business volumes.
-Situation is changing from the next couple of years and its going to be how well we find the best balance between costs and the operations.
+The situation is changing over the next couple of years and it’s going to be how well we find the best balance between costs and the operations.

 We need asking a few questions now;